Published: 05 March 2018

-This stands in some contrast to the views of Noordman et al. (2012) who suggests that motivational interviewing skills are not easily applicable in routine practice.
+This stands in some contrast to the views of Noordman et al. (2012), who suggest that motivational interviewing skills are not easily applicable in routine practice.

-Yet, it could be argued that a middle way also exists by taking techniques from the motivational interviewing approach and integrating these into routine patient consultations (RCN 2018).
+Yet, it could be argued that a middle solution also exists by taking techniques from the motivational interviewing approach and integrating these into routine patient consultations (RCN 2018).

 As Scott (2010) points out, nurses could play a major role in improving health outcomes simply by incorporating motivational interviewing skills into therapeutic conversations, potentially addressing some of the productivity challenges of modern healthcare systems.